-Most people use Amazon for a beyond-convenient shopping experience, right on the Amazon website.
+Most people use Amazon for a beyond-convenient shopping experience, right on the website.
 Here are 4 of the many advantages that they enjoy by doing so.

 Worried that your local store might be out of something you want?
 Someone on Amazon might have it and would be willing to sell it to you, or Amazon itself might have one.
-Amazon shows you prices and stock levels for different versions of a wide variety of items.
+The website shows you prices and stock levels for different versions of a wide variety of items.

 Can't make it out to the store, or don't want to spend the time and gas money to do so?
-Amazon delivers your purchases straight to your door with common courier services such as U.P.S. and FedEx, which you can easily track.
+Orders are delivered straight to your door with common courier services such as U.P.S. and FedEx, which you can easily track.
 Some of its content can even be put straight onto your computer!

 If you have stuff lying around the house that you don't want anymore, send it to Amazon!
 They'll give you store credit so that you can buy what you really want or need.

 Got your eye on an item, but can't afford it right now?
 Or is there an item that you buy all the time and don't want to have to keep searching for it every time you want to buy it?
 Add an item to a Wish List and keep track of it!

-In the rest of our Amazon course, we'll show you how to set up an Amazon account and how to start buying on Amazon!
-This includes tricks like how to search for items on Amazon, how to track an order, and how to put together an Amazon Wish List.
-We'll also go over things like how to return Amazon orders that you have an issue with, as well as how to trade in items to Amazon for store credit.
+In the rest of our Amazon course, we'll show you how to set up an account and how to start making purchases!
+This includes tricks like how to search for items, how to track an order, and how to put together an Amazon Wish List.
+We'll also go over things like how to return orders that you have an issue with, as well as how to trade in items for store credit.
 Take some of the legwork -- and guesswork -- out of shopping by joining Amazon today!

 Learn how to use